 Causes of Virologic Failure

-Virologic failure can occur in a patient for many reasons.
-Data from patient cohorts in the earlier era of combination ART suggested that suboptimal adherence and drug intolerance/toxicity accounted for 28% to 40% of virologic failure and regimen discontinuations.15,16 More recent data suggest that most virologic failure on first-line regimens occurs because of either pre-existing (transmitted) drug resistance or suboptimal adherence.17 Virologic failure is associated with both patient- and regimen-related factors.
+Virologic failure can occur for many reasons.
+Data from patient cohorts in the earlier era of combination ART suggested that suboptimal adherence and drug intolerance/toxicity accounted for 28% to 40% of virologic failure and regimen discontinuations.15,16 Presence of pre-existing (transmitted) drug resistance may also be the cause of virologic failure.17 Virologic failure may be associated with both patient- and regimen-related factors, as listed below:

-Lower pretreatment or nadir CD4 T-cell count (depending on the specific regimen used)
+- Lower pretreatment or nadir CD4 T lymphocyte (CD4) cell count (depending on the specific regimen used)

-Comorbidities (e.g., active substance abuse, psychiatric disease, neurocognitive deficits)
+- Comorbidities that may affect adherence (e.g., active substance abuse, psychiatric disease, neurocognitive deficits)

-Suboptimal pharmacokinetics (variable absorption, metabolism, or, theoretically, penetration into reservoirs)
+- Suboptimal pharmacokinetics (variable absorption, metabolism, or possibly penetration into reservoirs)

 Management of Patients with Virologic Failure